JSSatchell/HyperSearch/README.md

 ![image](https://user-images.githubusercontent.com/99512204/166970969-f181093f-1e91-4174-80d2-007b428868f4.png)

-HyperSearch Lite is also built into HyperSearch and can be activated by typing "Set>Min"
+HyperSearch Lite is also built into HyperSearch and can be activated by typing `Set>Min`

     Set>Min